Chrismettal/flipper-zero-backpacks/README.md

 ![Wifi](img/Wifi.png)

 Very similar to the official Wifi dev board.
 Additionally includes a micro SD card slot so you don't have to mod the official board yourself.
 Currently in production - to be verified.

+### Internal / External Antenna

+The ESP32-S2 part number referenced in the BOM ([C701334](https://www.lcsc.com/product-detail/WiFi-Modules_Espressif-Systems-ESP32-S2-WROVER-I-N4R2_C701334.html)) leads to an `-I` version of the ESP32-S2, which has the antenna plug mounted on the ESP.
+Versions without the `-I` in the product name do not have the antenna plug mounted.
+Next to the antenna plug is a small jumper that is set accordingly, to use either the internal PCB antenna, or the external plug antenna.

+By default, `-I` ESPs have the jumper set to use an external antenna via the plug.

+**If you intend to use the internal PCB antenna you will need to move the jumper over, if you use an `-I` ESP32-S2!**

 ## Sources